ohiosveryown/proportional.design/content/timeline/hello-world.md

 I’m sure at some point I’ll post more about the design and development but for now, if you’re curious, you can check out the [source here](https://github.com/ohiosveryown/proportional.design).

 ![Javascript code](https://res.cloudinary.com/da32ufmnf/image/upload/f_auto,q_50/v1640913232/proportional.design-v2/v2/carbon_ltwka5.png)

+If you're still curious, you can check out some more details over on [Twitter](https://twitter.com/cmykw_/status/1479634249124913152)[](https://proportional.design), where I posted a thread of updates.